Welcome to the College of Dentistry!

 The College of Dentistry is located in an attractive modern building that offers well-organized space and the latest equipment for teaching and research.
 One complete wing of the College is devoted to clinical teaching, with various departmental clinic facilities, laboratories, clinical research space, and a cafeteria.

-The second wing houses teaching laboratories, a simulation clinic, the College's administration offices, educational media service, the Department of Preventive and Community Dentistry, and the Dows Institute for Dental Research, which occupies the entire fourth floor.
+The second wing houses teaching laboratories, a simulation clinic, the College's administration offices, educational media service, the Department of Preventive and Community Dentistry, and the Iowa Institute of Oral Health, which occupies the entire fourth floor.

 The nearby Hardin Library for the Health Sciences contains materials in all health areas and has more than 340,000 volumes, 18,000 of which are dental subjects, and nearly 2,500 journals, including 300 dental journals.